zellorr/assignment2-vehicle-system/README.md

 ---Project Structure  ![structure](https://github.com/user-attachments/assets/1d80fab6-95b3-48b0-b4d0-0c44170bd0e0)
 ---UML diagram  ![UML diagram](https://github.com/user-attachments/assets/05ee7abf-bfa2-491b-a3eb-cc1a36871b6e)

-E.Inheritance simplified the design by placing common fields and behavior in the abstract Vehicle class, reducing code duplication and making the structure easier to maintain.
-Subclasses reused this shared logic and focused only on their specific features, which made the system easier to extend, as shown with the ElectricCar class.
+E.Inheritance made the project easier because all vehicles share the same base class Vehicle.
+Common fields and methods were written once, so I did not repeat the same code in every class.
+When I added new vehicles like ElectricCar, I could reuse existing code and only add what was different.
-Method overriding allowed each vehicle type to define its own engine behavior while keeping a common interface.
-Using protected and default access modifiers required careful planning to balance encapsulation and accessibility, especially when allowing subclasses to access shared data without exposing it unnecessarily to other classes.
+Method overriding helped each vehicle act in its own way, for example starting and stopping the engine differently.
+Using protected and default access modifiers was a bit challenging because I had to understand what subclasses can access and what should stay hidden.
+It helped me learn how to protect data while still allowing inheritance to work correctly.